Compile-Time Expressions

 Anonymous structs with different field names or different field types are different types and are not assignable to each other.

-It is a compile-time error to define an anonymous struct type with no fields.
+It is a compile-time error to define an anonymous struct type with no fields and no methods.

 fn empty() -> type {